Upcoming workshops and presentations:

 - Edinburgh College of Art Well-being Week – Nature and Well-being Workshop – This workshop will focus on the importance of taking a break, getting outside and slowing down.
 For more info see: ECA Well-being Week website and my workshop – The Old Firestation, Lauriston Place, Edinburgh/ The Meadow

-- Winter/ Spring 2018 – In to the Dark workshops, Lenzie, Scotland – Get in touch if you’d like to join us!
+- ONGOING – In to the Dark workshops, Lenzie, Scotland – Get in touch if you’d like to join us!